 Prof. Thomas GrebDevelopmental Physiology

-(b) Functional cambium domains and cell types.
+In the second picture, functional cambium domains and cell types are shown.
 A layer of bifacial stem cells (in red) produces xylem and phloem tissues in opposite directions.
 These tissues contain different cell types specialized in transporting water (vessel elements) or sugars (sieve elements) throughout the plant body.
-Figure taken from Chiang et al., 2019.
+Both pictures are taken from Chiang et al., 2019.

 Shi D, et al. (2021) Tissue-specific transcriptome profiling of the Arabidopsis inflorescence stem reveals local cellular signatures.
-Plant Cell doi:10.1093/plcell/koaa019.
+Plant Cell 33(2):200-223

 Miyashima S, et al. Helariutta Y (2019) Mobile PEAR transcription factors integrate positional cues to prime cambial growth.
 Nature 565:490–494

 Shi D, et al. (2019) Bifacial cambium stem cells generate xylem and phloem during radial plant growth.
 Development 146:dev171355

 Brackmann K, et al. (2018) Spatial specificity of auxin responses coordinates wood formation.
 Nat Commun 9(1):875